mephi42/ctftool/doc/0002-fetch.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Use `ctf fetch` to initially download challenge metadata or to update it (e.g. when new challenges are opened or existing ones are fixed).
+Use `ctf fetch` to initially download challenge metadata or to update it (e.g., when new challenges are opened or existing ones are fixed).

 # Reference-level explanation